serenityzz/serenityzz/_posts/2025-05-28-readinglog.md

 tag: reading log
 ---

+:radio: <br>
-To improve my English, I started listening to podcast :radio: during my daily commute about one month ago.
+To improve my English, I started listening to podcast during my daily commute about one month ago.
 I come across new vocabularies from time to time and write them down in my blog to better memorize them.<br>
 This is the first vacabulary log.<br>

 ### adversity